 There's nothing quite like a ploughman's lunch.
 This simple, yet delicious cheese platter is the perfect meal for hot summer days when you don't want to spend too much time in the kitchen cooking food.

-A traditional ploughman's lunch is basically a cheese board served with cheeses, fruit, salad, pickled onions, bread and pickles.
+A traditional ploughman's lunch is one of the best cheese board ideas served with cheeses, fruit, salad, pickled onions, bread and pickles.

 It's easy to put together and can be made with any type of cheese you like and you can add more British food to it, like scotch eggs and pork pies.